 The FIFA Club World Cup is the international club competition where the year’s continental champions face off.
 We take a look at a few of the business aspects of the FIFA Club World Cup, from location to prize money and from attendance figures to sponsors.

-UAE host of the 2018 FIFA Club World Cup
+Qatar host of the 2019 FIFA Club World Cup

 FIFA Club World Cup prize money

 The prize money for this year’s FIFA Club World Cup has not officially been revealed.
 However, past editions are probably a good indication of the amounts that will be awarded.
 In the last few editions the winner received $5 million, the runner-up $4 million, third place $2.5 million and fourth place $2 million.

 UEFA Champions League winner Liverpool and CONMEBAL Copa Libertadores champion Flamengo, both entering this year’s competition at the semi-final stage, will thus be assured of at least $2 million (that is if the prize money of previous years is any indication for this edition).

 Fifth, sixth and seventh place got respectively $1.5 million, $1 million and $0.5 million.

 A record attendance figure was set at the very first FIFA Club World Cup edition in Brazil when both a group stage match and the final had an attendance of 73,000.
 Between 2001 and 2004 there was no tournament and in 2005 FIFA introduced a new format.

 The 2016 edition in Japan had the second highest attendance.
 In the final in Yokohama 68,742 people (95% of 72,327 capacity) saw Real Madrid beat Japanese side Kashima Antlers.

 Last year’s final between Real Madrid and Al Ain FC was contested in front of 40,696 people in Abu Dhabi.